ljcucc/power-editing-core/README.md

 # Core of Power Editing
-A core of lisp that powerd by Javascript in your browser.
+A core of lisp that powered by Javascript in your browser.
 *Because used the core of power editing is too messy, so I rewrite of it.*

 ## Demo